chenkamy/hello-world/docs/index.md

 </head>

 <body>
- <!
 I am simply amyzing, so be careful.
 If you are friends with me long enough, you might one day be awesome too.
-Wait, you can only be aweso without me.>
+Wait, you can only be "aweso" without "me"
  HELLO World!!!
 </body>
 </html>